Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 Window Cleaning Tips

-Using newspaper, wipe from the top to the bottom.
-Newspaper is suggested, since it will not leave lint that paper towel or washcloths can leave behind.
+Using a newspaper, wipe from top to bottom.
+Newspaper is a good choice since it will not leave lint that paper towel or washcloths can leave behind.
 As you clean the windows, you will want to look through them carefully and keep wiping until all streaks are gone.
-Once the window is clean, then wipe your cloth along the edges.
-This will get the dirt and debris that often collect.
+Once the window is clean, then wipe your cloth along the edges, which will get the dirt and debris that often collect.

 To clean the internal structure of the faucet, or to clean out a sprayer that has become clogged, remove the faucet and soak it in vinegar for an entire twenty-four hours.
 Then rinse with water.
 Your faucet will be as good as new.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.